Nyabsi/Texelify/README.md

 # Texelify

-> NOTE: Texelify is still on very early development, you may encounter bugs or features may be missing.
+> NOTE: Texelify is still in its early stages, you may experience issues or missing features.

-Texelify is a Blender Grid Add-On which purpose is to aid creators to create texel precise models for various of applications such as video games.
+Texelify is a Blender Grid Add-On that allows artists to produce texel-accurate models for a variety of applications such as video games.

 [Click here to download the b](https://github.com/nyabsi/texelify-blender-addon/archive/main.zip)

 ## Features

-- Customizable Grid (with Texel Density)
+- Grid (with Texel Density) that can be customized to your liking.
-- Wireframe customization in-built
+- Built-in wireframe customization

-- TODO
+If you are interested in a new feature, please file a "Issue" with the "Enchantment" Tag, or if you are a developer, please post a Pull Request.

 ## Special Thanks